 What Business Economics Majors Need to Know

-People with careers related to business economics were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to business economics and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Business Economics Majors

 According to O*NET survey takers, a major in business economics should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.